Championship Contenders Build Around Top O-Lines; Star Tight Ends Return

 Rigerman's workload has steadily progressed through three seasons at Findlay, going from one scoring reception as a reserve freshman in 2019; three scores over just six games in the shortened spring 2021 season; and six touchdown grabs in his breakout junior campaign.
 With his year-to-year increase in productivity, expect a monster senior season from Rigerman.

-- The South Atlantic Conference Announces Football Players Of The Week
+- The Top South Atlantic Conference Receptions From The 2023 Football Season

 Jan 26, 2024

 Jan 12, 2024

 - From The Base Of The Triangle | Anderson Football

 Jan 9, 2024

 - Building Grit On Second Down | Anderson Football